Skip to main content

 Key takeaway: Fibromyalgia is one of the areas where PBM has moved beyond anecdotes into systematic reviews and controlled trials.
 Results vary by treatment settings, but multiple studies report improvements in pain and quality of life when sessions are structured and repeatable.

-Pain is not one condition
+Pain isn't one condition

 Mechanistic support exists, but dose can change outcomes